joan325/TheReckoner/src/content/uncategorized/bloodred.md

 title: "Bloodred"
 pubDate: 2021-10-22T19:41:08.956Z
 description: "Article."
-author: "reckoner_staff"
+author: "lisa_zhang"
 heroImage: "/blog-placeholder-4.jpg"
 tags: ["Life"]
 ---

 The stars on their flag are yellow

 Yellow like their skin

 Yellow

 Like my skin

 The stars on our flag are yellow

 Red

 Our flag is red

 Red like the clothes we wear

 Red like the lanterns we hang

 The firecrackers we light

 With the matches

 We ignite

 The fires in their homes

 The fires in my home

 Crack

 The firecrackers sparkle

 Crack

 A head hits the floor

 Bang

 The firecrackers echo through the courtyard

 Bang

 The bullets whiz through the plaza

 Bang

 The speakers shake the classroom floor

 Click

 The light comes on

 The stares won’t fade

 My lunch smells like their contempt that day

 Our skin is all yellow like the stars in our sky

 But my red is the blood on their blades

 Not the blood of their veins

 They are not my people